odraudek99/bots-twitter-python/README.md

 # bots-twitter-python

-This project needs a properties file. bot.properties
+This project needs a properties file:

+bot.properties

 Example
 ```